 Air Quality Management Areas (AQMAs) are declared when there is an exceedance or likely exceedance of an air quality objective.
-After declaration, the authority must prepare an Air Quality Action Plan (AQAP) within 12 months, setting out measures it intends to put in place in pursuit of the objectives.
+After declaration, the authority must prepare publish and implement an Air Quality Action Plan (AQAP) within the shortest possible time and no later than 12 months of the date of AQMA Designation Order.
+The AQAP must set out measures the local authority intends to put in place in pursuit of the objectives within the shortest possible time.
+Measures should be provided with milestones and a final date for completion.
+The action plan itself should have a timescale for completion and for revocation of the AQMA.
+Where measures to reduce air pollution may require a longer timescale an action plan shall be reviewed and republished within five years of initial publication and then five-yearly thereafter.